 In keeping with Rackham Guidelines for Certificate Programs, students apply separately to the Certificate Program.
-Application forms may be obtained from the Chair of the Theory Department and are due on January 2nd.

 In order to qualify for consideration for admission to the program, students must be enrolled in one of SMTD’s doctoral programs and have satisfied all of the elements of the Transfer Proficiency Examination, including the 20th-century component.
 This may be accomplished by taking the exams, or successfully completing the appropriate courses.